thunderclient/thunder-client-support/README.md

 ## Scriptless Testing
 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

-* I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
+* We need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.

 <a name="setenv"></a>
 ## Set Environment Variable